Methane Testing | The Science, Safety and Systems

 What is the Methane Testing Process?

-The LADBS Methane Testing process requires onsite fieldwork for which Methane Mitigation research is necessary for preparation.
+The LADBS Methane Test process requires onsite fieldwork for which Methane Mitigation research is necessary for preparation.
 The Methane Mitigation consultant must establish the methane hazard classifications per the LADBS property categorization.
 As a result, the Methane Hazard Classification can identify Methane Buffer Zone or Methane Zone.

 Occasionally, a methane hazard zone may not exist on a property.
-As a result, the Methane Testing process will not be necessary.
+As a result, the Methane Test process will not be necessary.
 Alternatively, a parcel may have a methane zone or methane buffer zone.
 In such cases, the property is subject to the methane testing and mitigation process.
 To illustrate, a list of possible Methane Hazard Classifications per the LADBS Methane Code is available below.

 Methane Zone: The Los Angeles Department of Building and Safety